Amedeo Della Valle: Professional career

 Della Valle returned to Italy, joining Serie A and EuroCup-playing side Grissin Bon Reggio Emilia declaredly because of the team's policy of trusting young Italian players, signing a contract until 2019.

 During his career Della Valle was named LBA All-Star (2014), Italian Supercup MVP (2015) and All-EuroCup First Team (2018) and he won the EuroChallenge (2014) and the Italian Supercup (2015).

-On June 16, 2018, the president of Olimpia Milano, Livio Proli, said the club reached an agreement with Della Valle for the 2018–19 season.
-On June 22, 2018, Olimpia Milano officially announced Della Valle as new player.
+On 16 June 2018 the president of Olimpia Milano, Livio Proli, said the club reached an agreement with Della Valle for the 2018–19 season.
+On 22 June 2018 Olimpia Milano officially announced Della Valle as new player.

-On July 11, 2020, he has signed with Herbalife Gran Canaria of the Spanish Liga ACB.
-After six games, he parted ways with the team on October 23.
+On 11 July 2020 he signed with Herbalife Gran Canaria of the Spanish Liga ACB.
+After six games, he parted ways with the team on 23 October.
 Della Valle subsequently signed with Budućnost of the Adriatic League.

-Della Valle returned to Italy for the season 2021-22 with Basket Brescia Leonessa.
-He was announced on June 23rd, 2021.
+Della Valle returned to Italy for the season 2021–22 with Basket Brescia Leonessa.
+He was announced on 23 June 2021.
+He won the LBA Most Valuable Player of the 2021–22 season after scoring 18.5 points per game (second-highest in the league) on 66% shooting.
+Della Valle also averaged 4.0 assists per game, a career-high.

+In the following season, the 2022–23 season, Della Valle had another successful season.
+On 19 February 2023, won the Italian Basketball Cup with Brescia and was named the tournament's MVP.